 Note how (4) is reached by action (3) being applied twice, after which pattern (1) is no longer able to find a match.

-By first changing all words to WORD and then removing all WORD instances, Example 1 demonstrates how the match of a Tregex pattern with Tsurgeon action(s) will apply repeatedly until no further match is possible.
+By first changing all words to WORD and then removing all WORD instances, Program 1 demonstrates how the match of a Tregex pattern with Tsurgeon action(s) will apply repeatedly until no further match is possible.
 Attractive consequences of this runtime behaviour are that trees may match Tregex patterns multiple times, and earlier Tsurgeon actions may enable subsequent matches of the active Tregex pattern for further Tsurgeon actions.
-But with such power there has to come responsibility, with extra special care needing to be made to avoid accidentally starting an infinite loop.
-For example, consider missing the initial ‘!’ (negation) sign from the first pattern of Example 1, to give:
+But with such power comes responsibility: Extra special care is needed to avoid starting an infinite loop.
+For example, consider missing the initial ‘!’ (negation) sign from the first pattern of Program 1, to give Program 2:

 The changed pattern will find terminal nodes that are not dominated by nodes beginning with PU, and that are either WORD or character strings that begin with ‘*’.
-This pattern will match the same tree (2) as seen with the discussion of Example 1, while now it is the occurrence of *speaker+hearer* that is changed to WORD, resulting in (6).
+This pattern will match the same tree (2) as seen with the discussion of Program 1, while now it is the occurrence of * that is changed to WORD, resulting in (6).

 The transformed tree of (6) continues to match the triggering pattern because of the presence of WORD resulting in the replacement of WORD for WORD, which continues to match, and so the loop of changing WORD into WORD continues with no termination prospect.

 Patterns are expressed with the Tregex pattern language.
-This closely resembles the query language of TGrep (Pito 1994), and includes extensions from TGrep2 (Rohde 2005).
-TGrep was the original tree-matching program that came with the Penn Treebank.
-TGrep2 is a reimplementation with extensions, available at http://tedlab.mit.edu/~dr/TGrep2/.
+This closely resembles the query language of TGrep (Pito 1994), the original tree-matching program that came with the Penn Treebank, and includes extensions from TGrep2 (Rohde 2005), another TGrep-like implementation.
 Notably:

 Single tree nodes are matched as follows:

 Tregex regular expressions follow Java conventions for expressing regular expressions.
-For details, see e.g.: https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html.
+For details, see: https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html.

 Specified as a string, a regular expression matches a node if there is a part of the node that is matched.
 For example, /[PCV]P/ matches PP, CP-THT, ADVP, etc.